What to feed mice

-A healthy diet for mice
+A balanced diet for mice

-Mice are opportunistic omnivores and will eat both plant and animal based food.
-Wild mice will eat a wide variety of seeds, grains, and other plant material as well as invertebrates, small vertebrates and carrion.
+Mice are opportunistic omnivores and will eat both plant and animal-based food.
+Wild mice eat a wide variety of seeds, grains and other plant material, as well as invertebrates, small vertebrates and carrion.
 A good-quality, balanced diet will help prevent nutrition-related problems in your mice.